 If you choose to install directly to a USB or disc, follow the onscreen instructions to complete your installation.
 If you’re installing further down the line, read the next section.

 Without the Help of Microsoft?

 If you’d like to press on without the Windows Media Creation Tool, Microsoft has made provision.
-The Windows 10 Tech Bench Upgrade Program allows us to download both 32-bit and 64-bit ISOs of Windows 10 without using their download and creation tool.
+The Windows 10 Tech Bench Upgrade Program [No Longer Available] allows us to download both 32-bit and 64-bit ISOs of Windows 10 without using their download and creation tool.
 There is no indication that the versions downloaded here or using the Media Creation Tool are in any way different, so it really is down to personal preference.